CLINICAL IMAGING HUB

 Education

 Education develops professional competence in radiography and imaging technologies.
-It prepares practitioners for safe, effective and evidence-based clinical practice.
+The aim is to prepare practitioners for safe, effective clinical practice.

 home » clinical imaging hub